CoRD-Dev/libbourbon/README.md

 The generated folder will contain all Bourbons files.

-Import Bourbon at the beginning of your stylesheet(s).
+Import Bourbon at the beginning of your stylesheet.
 All additional imports should be below Bourbon:

 ```scss
 @import "bourbon/bourbon";